arthurgarcia/cruzado/depends/README.md

 this is apparently fixed in gcc-8.1.0.

 Dependency Options:
-The following can be set when running make: make FOO=crz
+The following can be set when running make: make FOO=bar

     SOURCES_PATH: downloaded sources will be placed here
     BASE_CACHE: built packages will be placed here